masonreynolds/Algorithm-Webapp/README.md

 ## Local Development

-To run the Blazor development server, run
+To run the Blazor development server, run the following command and navigate to [http://localhost:5000/Algorithm-Webapp](http://localhost:5000/Algorithm-Webapp)

 ```bash
 make run-local